steveofficer/HDScriptVisualizer/README.md

 2. A Web Worker that runs the Web Assembly Module on a background thread.
 This code is located in `src/web-worker`
 3. A React application that allows a user to open a component file, triggers the Web Worker to run the analyzer, and then renders the result as a directed graph.
+   The layout is performed by D3 via the react-d3-graph library.

 ## Example
 The following component file